Here’s a look at the life of House Speaker Nancy Pelosi, a US representative from California.

 March 21, 2010 - Pelosi leads the House in passing the health care reform bill proposed by President Barack Obama.

 January 3, 2013 - Pelosi challenges John Boehner for speaker of the House but loses 220-192.
-She instead is re-elected as House minority leader.
+Instead, she is reelected as House minority leader.